hakmad/daisy/README.md

    - Render `[post]` using the `meta.html` template and place it in `.output/`.

+### Postprocessing

+`daisy` also has an option to perform postprocessing after it has finished rendering the Markdown files to HTML.
+To do so, add an entry to the `config.json` using the `"postprocess"` key, then run `daisy` again with the `-p` or `--postprocessing` flag.

 ## Configuration

 `daisy` is configured using a JSON file.
 It will look for this configuration